Intel Optane SSD 900P Series is the latest in 3D XPoint NVMe hotness but it is not ideal for most home virtualization lab enthusiasts

 I have reached out for comment on whether this 900P will ever appear on the VCG (VMware Compatibility Guide), but likely the answer will be no. Even less likely to ever be on vSAN VCG.
 This is really a consumer drive here, and VMware's vSAN testing is on the supported gear for the enterprise, for very good reasons.

-Here's the thing.
-The 900P has PLP (Power Loss Protection), also called Supercapacitors.
-PLP was actually just discussed on the Virtually Speaking Podcast, right at this spot.
+The 900P has PLP (Power Loss Protection), sometimes referred to as Supercapacitors.
+(See Nov 29 2017 correction below, it turns out the 900P does NOT have PLP) PLP was actually just discussed on the Virtually Speaking Podcast, right at this spot.
 Yes, scary stories just in time for Halloween!
 PLP capability could mean that the 900P is the best somewhat-affordable choice as a caching layer for vSAN lab tests.
 Completely unsupported by VMware mind you, but a lot less likely to need support in the first place.
 Consumer drives don't usually make sure uncommitted writes make it out of the buffer and into the non-volatile NAND, but this 3D XPoint sure does!
 Nobody wants to hear storage array and corruption in the same sentence, no matter how backed up you are.

 Let's be real clear here.
 In no way am I recommending that such consumer drives be used for vSAN, especially when it comes to production workloads where having a support contract with completely supported enterprise rated components is essential.